 DRF members keep the debtor informed of the progress of the case throughout and provide the debtor with copies of significant documents and correspondence.
+Members must promptly inform clients of the outcomes of negotiations with creditors.
+If significant changes occur in the terms offered by creditors or in the relationship between a member and creditor, then the member shall inform the client.

-17. Regular case reviews
+A.17 Regular case reviews

 DRF members are committed to undertaking regular reviews of the debtor's circumstances on a proactive (i.e. DRF member driven) basis as well as in reaction to notification of changes in circumstance received from debtors and in any event undertake such reviews not less than annually.
+The purpose of this review is to ensure the member is aware of the client's current circumstances and any changes which may require a change in plan contributions and a change in the recommended product, even if that may require the member to advise a service it does not provide.
+The member should evidence in case notes that such a review has been undertaken.

-18. Maintenance of records and confidentiality
+A.18 Maintenance of records and confidentiality

-DRF members maintain detailed records of the work done on each case and these are accessible on a systematic basis to the debtor and to the level required by the DRF regulatory body and by relevant legislation.
+- A.18.1 DRF members maintain detailed records of the work done on each case and these are accessible on a systematic basis to the debtor and to the level required by the DRF regulatory body and by relevant legislation.
 Such records are maintained and stored on a secure and confidential basis.
-The agreement with the debtor contains a clear commitment to confidentiality in respect of all communications (whether written, electronic, aural or visual) on the part of the member subject to:

-- access to the DRF regulatory body - reports to creditors.

-DRF members inform debtors how they plan to use the information provided by them before it is collected.
-They also make clear the circumstances (if any) in which such information may be shared with third parties and the extent to which they will obtain the prior consent of the debtor to its release.

-19. Information to be provided to Consumers Pre Contract - Verbal
+The agreement with the debtor contains a clear commitment to confidentiality in respect of all communications (whether written, electronic, aural or visual) on the part of the member subject to: - access to the DRF regulatory body - reports to creditors - A.18.2 DRF members inform debtors how they plan to use the information provided by them before it is collected.
+They also make clear the circumstances (if any) in which such information may be shared with third parties and the extent to which they will obtain the prior consent of the debtor to its release. - A.19 Information to be provided to Consumers Pre Contract Verbal - A.19.1 Members must provide consumers with sufficient verbal information to enable consumers to make an informed decision about whether or not they would benefit from the member's services.
+Where a member contacts a potential client who has been referred by a credit broker or lender, the member must disclose at the outset of the conversation how they obtained the consumer's details, the services they offer and that they cannot themselves provide a loan.

-Members must provide consumers with sufficient verbal information to enable consumers to make an informed decision about whether or not they would benefit from the member's services.
-This will be confirmed by listening to calls, hearing call recordings during an inspection and by mystery shopping.
+- A.19.2 This will be confirmed by listening to calls, hearing call recordings during an inspection and by mystery shopping.
 Members will not be given notice of mystery shopping and their findings will be considered in the achieving of their inspection pass.
-Those members that do not have the facility to record calls will have their scripts inspected to ensure that they contain the agreed information and that it complies with all relevant legislation and regulations.

-20. Pre Contractual In Writing

-All members must provide in writing, within 5 working days, the terms of the agreement to the consumer.
+Those members that do not have the facility to record calls will have their scripts inspected to ensure that they contain the agreed information and that it complies with all relevant legislation and regulations. - A.20 Pre Contractual In Writing - A.20.1 All members must provide in writing, within 5 working days, the terms of the agreement to the consumer.
 The agreement must be written clearly and simply.